elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ### Technical implementation of migration-on-write

-The logic for the migration of the rule saved objects, which means the determination of the `immutable` and `prebuilt` fields before writing to ES, will be encapsulated in three helper methods:
+The logic for the migration of the rule saved objects, which means the determination of the `immutable` and `external_source` fields before writing to ES, will be encapsulated in three helper methods:

 - `migratePrebuiltSchemaOnRuleCreation` for rule creation
 - `migratePrebuiltSchemaOnRuleUpdate` for rule updates (including patching)